romainmltr/SmartPlant/README.md

 ## :dart: About ##

 This project is a smart plant who can give you data for your plant the smiley change when your plant changes emoticon according to its hydration.
-A lamp lights up when it is full ^^
+A lamp lights up when it is full ^^ and there is a motor that allows you to pour water for 3 seconds .
+I hope you will enjoy !!

 ## :sparkles: Features ##